rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 npm install apollo-client --save
 {{< /highlight >}}

-Two utility packages are requied for two mandatory configurations used to create the Apollo Client.
+Two utility packages are required for two mandatory configurations used to create the Apollo Client.
 The {{% a_blank "apollo-cache-inmemory" "https://github.com/apollographql/apollo-client/tree/master/packages/apollo-cache-inmemory" %}} is a recommended cache (read also as: store or state) for your Apollo Client to manage the data, while apollo-link-http is used to configure the URI and additional network information once for an Apollo Client instance.

 {{< highlight javascript >}}
 npm install apollo-cache-inmemory apollo-link-http --save